Benefits Specialist Job Description

 - Collaborates with other members of HR team to drive recruitment and retention strategies through the deployment of benefits programs that adhere to best practices and ensure company’s competitive position in talent acquisition with the industry.

-Benefits Analyst Skills/Qualifications: In this section of your benefits analyst job description, you should use a bullet list to convey the qualifications you are seeking in an ideal candidate.
+Benefits Specialist Skills/Qualifications: In this section of your benefits specialist job description, you should use a bullet list to convey the qualifications you are seeking in an ideal candidate.
 If the list gets long, consider breaking it into two separate lists labeled “Required” and “Preferred.”
 Whether you use one list or two, begin with the most important skills you are seeking, as illustrated below.

 - Knowledge of Fair Labor Standards Act (FLSA) and Employee Retirement Income Security Act (ERISA) regulations, and other applicable federal, state, and local laws governing compensation